Eugene Country Club

 General Course DescriptionEugene Country Club

 Eugene Country Club is an 18-hole course on the edge of downtown Eugene and is the second oldest, private golf club in the state.
 Hard to imagine a more attractive, classic course, with towering fir trees on every hole (which make the fairways seem narrower), very-well-manicured fairways and greens, and attractive (but challenging) use of traps and water.
 Interesting hole design, with twists and turns and fairway undulations.
 Eugene Country Club has very good practice facilities and an attractive and comfortable, newly remodeled clubhouse.
-This historic course has forward tees that provide better angles and shorter distances.
+This historic course has five sets of tee boxes allowing golfers of multiple skill levels to enjoy the course.
 The course is basically flat and surprisingly compact (for the feel); it’s a nice walk.

 Course History